24 Different Types of Bees in Michigan

 Equally important to note, the Oblong Woolcarder Bee (Anthidium oblongatum) is an important pollinator in Michigan.

-It collects pollen from a wide variety of plants, including flowering trees and shrubs and some fruits and vegetables.
+It collects pollen from various plants, including flowering trees, shrubs, and fruits and vegetables.
 This bee also plays an important role in controlling certain insect pests, such as aphids.

 The Oblong Woolcarder Bee lives in small colonies that often consist of just a few individuals.
 They build their nests in cavities and sheltered places, such as hollow logs, old stumps, or the bark of trees.
 The nests are made of a mixture of wool and mud.